trobz/openerp-web-unleashed/README.md

          * You can redefine views and models used by UnleashedView,
          * specially for the State, usually each view has his own way
          * to keep the view state persistent.
+         *
+         * Check comment on State and Panel objects for more details.
          */
         Panel: base.views('Panel'),
         State: base.models('State'),

         /*
-         * Configure the state before processing it (done automatically by UnleashedView) *
+         * Configure the state before processing it
+         * the state is processed after "start" and before "ready" execution.
+         *
          * Depending of your state model, you will certainly have to configure it
          * before his processing, usually by linking some objects and listening